opennukit/Nukit-Open-Upper-Room-UVGI/LaserCut/README.md

 Diagram of safe versus germicidal zones:
 ![Diagram of safe versus germicidal zones](https://github.com/opennukit/Nukit-Open-Upper-Room-UVGI/blob/main/LaserCut/Diagram%20of%20safe%20versus%20germicidal%20zones.png?raw=true)

-[This version is the best one to start with](https://github.com/opennukit/Nukit-Open-Upper-Room-UVGI/tree/main/LaserCut/Nukit%20Open%20Upper%20Room%20UVGI%20Pendent%20Fixture/Nukit%20Open%20Upper%20Room%20UVGI%20Pendent%20Fixture%202mm%20Flat%20Pack%20V2), it is nested and shippable.
+[This version is the best one to start with](https://github.com/opennukit/Nukit-Open-Upper-Room-UVGI/tree/main/LaserCut/Nukit%20Open%20Upper%20Room%20UVGI%20Pendent%20Fixture/Nukit%20Open%20Upper%20Room%20UVGI%20Pendent%20Fixture%202mm%20Flat%20Pack%20V2), as it is nested and shippable.
 Secures with zip-ties, forming an extremely robust solid block that stacks and stands up well to rough handling.

-Note- coiled E27 UVC CFL bulbs are becoming harder to find, but this fixture design can accommodate the more easy-to-source long and straight E27 UVC CFL bulbs simply by adding additional layers of louvers.
+Note- coiled E27 UVC CFL bulbs are becoming harder to find, but this fixture design can accommodate the more easy-to-source long and straight E27 UVC CFL bulbs (sorry no links for safety reasons)simply by adding additional layers of louvers.

 ![Laser-Cut Nukit Open Upper Room UVGI Pendent Wood](https://github.com/opennukit/Nukit-Open-Upper-Room-UVGI/blob/main/LaserCut/Nukit-Open-Upper-Room-UVGI-Pendent-Wood.jpg?raw=true)

 **Wall-Mount Style- Wood**
 ---
-Nukit Open Air Purifiers are designed to be made with any 3mm or 1/8th inch material that is safe to laser cut.
-Care should be taken not to use materials prone to off-gassing.
+This style has a more tightly controlled output than the above pendent-style lamp, making it much less powerful but also far easier and safer to install.
+Using aluminum tape inside the box will greatly improve its efficiency.
+It uses low-cost T5 mercury vapor UVC lamps.
+The fixture can easily be extended to accommodate them any length up to 150cm (sorry no links for safety reasons).

 ![Laser-Cut Nukit Open Upper Room UVGI Wall-Mount-Wood](https://github.com/opennukit/Nukit-Open-Upper-Room-UVGI/blob/main/LaserCut/Nukit-Open-Upper-Room-UVGI-Wall-Mount-Wood.jpg?raw=true)

 **Wall-Mount Style- Metal**